DFE-Digital/get-help-with-tech/app/views/devices_guidance/enrol_chromebooks_without_user_logins.md

 ## Enrolling Chromebooks

 Before you enrol your devices, please ensure that you have the correct number of Chrome licenses available in your domain by going to ‘Devices’ > ‘Chrome devices’ and click the ‘Upgrades’ button in the top right.
-If you do not have enough licenses for the number of devices you need to enrol and manage, please contact [COVID.technology@education.gov.uk](mailto:COVID.technology@education.gov.uk).
+If you do not have enough licenses for the number of devices you need to enrol and manage, [please contact us](/get-support).

 Follow these instructions to enrol your devices: